Workiva: 2014 - 2019

-2020 - 2024
+2020 - 2025

 In April 2020, Workiva launched W for ESEF.
 It is a solution to help European companies comply with the European Securities and Markets Authority (ESMA) requirements for European Single Electronic Format (ESEF) reporting.
 W for ESEF was made available in 23 European languages.
 Companies can use the solution to build reports, tag data, and compile the final ESEF submission package.

 In November 2020, Workiva appointed COO Julie Iskow to the board.
 She was named one of the 50 most powerful women in tech in 2019.

 In May, the company updated its cloud platform to help companies with Environmental, Social and Corporate Governance (ESG) reporting.

 In July 2021, the company became the first SaaS company to enter the United Nations’ Global Compact CFO Taskforce.
 A few months later, in August 2021, Workiva made its first acquisition when it acquired OneCloud, which provides integration platform as a service software.

 In December 2021, Workiva acquired AuditNet, a global audit content and services provider.

-In February 2023, Workiva announced that President and Chief Operating Officer Julie Iskow was appointed to succeed Marty Vanderploeg as CEO, starting April 1.
+In February 2023, Workiva announced that President and Chief Operating Officer Julie Iskow would succeed Marty Vanderploeg as CEO, starting April 1.

 In June 2024, Workiva acquired Sustain.Life, a carbon accounting software startup, to enhance its sustainability reporting capabilities.

+In September 2025, the company launched an agentic AI platform, Workiva AI.